 The changing consumer journey doesn’t only impact the way consumers are attracted to a brand, it also impacts the way they work, and the way they live.
 Today’s mobile-first mindset shifts human behavior.
 With more freelancers and side hustlers, Samsung has embraced the new age of entrepreneurship by providing solutions to their challenges, and products that benefit the modern-day consumer.
 There’s a new way of living and a new way of working, and consumers need devices that can support this new lifestyle.

 Circling back to the key question on how to implement a consumer-centric marketing strategy, Funbi emphasized that brands should listen to their consumers, and consumers should “make their voices heard.”
 A strategy Samsung takes seriously.
 Samsung encourages consumers to inform them of what they want, which is vital to any successful strategy.
 “Consumers are speaking, and brands are listening”.

-Similar to how Samsung places the consumer first, Ogury also places the user first, ensuring they have a fair choice.
-Through serving an explicit, clear and simple consent notice to all users, Ogury provides them with the opportunity to share data in exchange for access to quality content, and relevant marketing, placing the user first and enabling our partners to implement consumer-centric marketing strategies built on quality consented first-party data.
+Ogury also places the user first, with valid user consent and a fair choice.
+Through serving an explicit, clear, simple and valid user consent notice to all users, Ogury provides them with the opportunity to share data in exchange for access to quality content, and relevant marketing, placing the user first and enabling our partners to implement consumer-centric marketing strategies built on quality consented first-party data.

 Evan Rutchik, CRO, USA